• Proposed

 Population and Trends

-There are more than 3500 records known for this species worldwide in GBIF.
-It occurs in natural environments but also in secondary habitats, such as parks, orchards, and roadside tree-lines as stepping stones.
-The species is considered to be stable.
-Its population size does not seem to be threatened and also the habitats occupied by this species are not declining.
+There are more than 5500 records available for this species worldwide in GBIF (GBIF, 2025).
+It occurs in natural environments but also in secondary habitats, such as parks, orchards, and roadside tree-lines.
+The extent of occurrence and the population size show no decline, considered to be stable.

 Population Trend: Stable